 Dental therapist

-As a dental therapist you'll give advice on oral health to patients and will also provide periodontal treatments and carry out routine restorative work
+As a dental therapist you'll give advice to patients on oral health and will carry out some routine dental work, such as scaling and polishing, taking x-rays, extracting teeth and carrying out straightforward restorative procedures like fitting crowns.

 Dental therapists treat both adults and children and can work in a variety of settings, including the NHS, independent general practice, specialist periodontal or orthodontic practice, education, research and the community.